Alexhb61/graph_algorithms/Clique/Clique_reduction_family.md

 #### Clique on G can be reduced to at most 2^(epsilon*n) clique problems on H-free induced subgraphs of G
 #### where H is a family of graphs and for all h in H, h has < poly(1/epsilon) verticies .
 #### and H contains >= 2^poly(1/epsilon) many graphs
-I have two different algorithms with this structured behaviour.
+I have two different reductions with this structured behaviour.
-They can both be seen as generalizations of the above algorithm with independent sets.
+They can both be seen as generalizations of the above reduction with independent sets.
-### Algorithm 1
+### Reduction 1
 There exist parameters h,a to be chosen in the analysis section.
 The trivial clique is the empty set.
 ```